Industry Insights

 When I think back to being 17 years old and the first person hired for a new department at a legal publisher, I’m reminded how quickly an organisation’s needs can outgrow its existing systems.
 My role was to create frameworks that the firm could roll out to every new starter; the framework was never “done”.
 I was constantly refining processes as the team, department, and business evolved.

 That early experience showed me just how important it is to build systems that support growth, whilst also being ready to adapt as things change.
-It’s a balance that’s more relevant than ever in 2025, which is why the role of the Business Development Manager (BDM), and particularly the external BDM, has become so vital.
+It’s a balance that’s more relevant than ever in 2025, which is why the role of the Business Strategy Manager (BDM), and particularly the external BDM, has become so vital.

 Why More Firms are Leaning on External BDMs in 2025